fb-pixel-img

 For a variety of reasons, many of us have leftover or expired medications lying around at home.
 Nearly 40% of folks say they keep them around for future use, according to a 2019 report by the company Stericycle.1

 The pharmaceutical industry has previously overlooked the fact that people have legitimate reasons to get rid of unused meds, says Kristin Fitzgerald, a specialist at the U.S. Environmental Protection Agency’s Office of Land and Emergency Management.
 Someone, for example, might have a negative reaction to a drug or need to adjust their dose.
-Though the industry has recently begun to acknowledge the need for safe disposal procedures—since 2014, drug manufacturers have worked via a nonprofit organization to coordinate responsible drug disposal—she says they can work to promote take-back programs over leaving patients to trash meds themselves.

-Importance of proper medicine disposal
+Importance of proper disposal of medicines

 Without knowing how to properly dispose of unneeded or expired medicine, many people simply chuck pills and other prescription drugs.
 When these substances aren’t properly contained, they risk flowing out into ecosystems and the water supply.